The Dennis Miller Show: Cancellation

+Post-cancellation events and reactions

 There was speculation about what Miller might do after the cancellation, with The Associated Press reporting that all four networks had approached his business manager after the cancellation.
 Miller went back to stand-up comedy, performing at colleges and preparing for an HBO special.
 He told a reporter, "Part of me would like to do another [talk show], but the other side says, 'Who needs the headaches?'.
 The competitive side of me wants to do another one, and I think something eventually will come up in TV."

 When Leno's ratings began to erode a few months into taking the Tonight Show from Carson, Miller told a reporter that he had always anticipated as much but now was not in a position to capitalize on it.
 He also expressed some anger at Tribune for pulling the plug by July, rather than fulfilling its commitment to him, which was at least until September (a promise they had repeated as late as May).
 He felt they had "a short fuse" and the company "wasn't a fan of me."
 Elsewhere, he said, "I think they flinched.
 If you're going to get in you got to get in and stay there for a while."

 Since Leno's late May 1992 takeover of The Tonight Show, the program had begun competing with Miller and Arsenio Hall for the same younger-skewing audiences and celebrity guests.
 The Tonight Show with Jay Leno executive producer Helen Kushnick's strong-arm booking practices came to a head by September 15, 1992.
 Country artists Travis Tritt and Trisha Yearwood—both clients of talent manager Ken Kragen—were dropped and banned from The Tonight Show, Kushnick's vengeful act against Kragen for his refusal of her request to cancel Tritt's already-booked appearance with Hall.
 By September 28, 1992, NBC announced, "Effective immediately, Helen Kushnick will no longer be the executive producer [of The Tonight Show]."
 Leno protested the move and expressed his continued support but, having been told by NBC that either she would be terminated or the both of them would be, did not make any ultimatums.
 Tonight Show insiders said Kushnick did not let Leno get involved in production or booking and lied to him if he asked questions about it, and the two of them "have this sick, twisted, Hitchcock mother-son thing going."
 Miller, despite having been proven correct about his claims about Kushnick and The Tonight Show, expressed an air of resignation about the whole experience, telling a reporter in November 1992, "Everything that Arsenio and I were saying has been borne out to be true, but that's old news now."